Trans-Glasso: A Transfer Learning Approach to Precision Matrix Estimation: Theoretical Analysis

 To evaluate the theoretical performance of \myalg, we derive the minimax lower bound for estimating the target precision matrix \( \Omega^{(0)} \) over the parameter space defined by Assumptions~\ref{assump:model-structure}-\ref{assump:eig-element-upp-bd}.
 More precisely, we define the relevant parameter space:

 where $M_{\Gamma} > 0$, $M_{\Omega},M_{\Sigma} > 1$ are universal constants.

-Intuitively, the performance limit of any transfer learning estimator is dictated by the information-theoretic lower bounds of estimating two parts, namely the shared component and the individual component.
-Hence, to derive the minimax lower bound for the transfer learning estimator, we need to provide lower bounds for estimating these two parts.
+Intuitively, the performance limit of estimating the target precision matrix is dictated by the information-theoretic lower bounds of estimating two parts, namely the shared component and the individual component.
+This motivates us to develop lower bounds for estimating these two parts.

-\paragraph{Lower bound for estimating shared component.} The following theorem provides the minimax lower bound for estimating the shared component when all the distributions are the same. \begin{theorem} Assume that we have $n$ i.i.d.~samples $X_1,\ldots,X_n$ from $N(0,\Omega^{-1})$, where
+\paragraph{Lower bound for estimating shared component.} The following lemma provides the minimax lower bound for estimating the shared component when all the distributions are the same. \begin{lemma} Assume that we have $n$ i.i.d.~samples $X_1,\ldots,X_n$ from $N(0,\Omega^{-1})$, where

 and $c_1,c_2$ are universal constants.
 In addition, assume that $s \geq d \geq c^{\prime} n^{\beta}$ for some universal constants $\beta>1$ and $c^{\prime}>0$, and

 We then have